ianstarz/latch/ember/README.md

 ## Installation

 * `git clone <repository-url>` this repository
-* change into the new directory
+* change into the new ember directory
+* `npm install -g ember-cli`
 * `npm install`
 * `bower install`

+* GOTCHA: If your machine is behind a firewall you may get the error... `fatal: unable to connect to github.com: github.com[0: 192.30.252.130]` use https: `git config --global url."https://".insteadOf git://`

 ## Running / Development